Find interesting modulations,

 { title } Hero Bild

-Analyze the harmonic structure of music
+Analyse the harmonic structure of music

 My bachelor thesis, which explains the music theory this program is based on, can be found here: Download pdf